openimis/openimis-be-grievance_social_protection_py/README.md

 - **Hierarchical Categories**: Support for multi-level category structures with permission inheritance
 - **Priority Management**: Automatic priority assignment based on category/flag configuration
 - **Resolution Tracking**: Configure resolution times by category
+- **Default Category Support**: Automatic assignment of 'uncategorized' type for tickets without explicit category

 ## Configuration options (can be changed via core.ModuleConfiguration)

 ### Basic Configuration

+* `default_grievance_type`: The default category assigned to tickets when no category is specified.
+(default: `'uncategorized'`)
+Note: This type is automatically added to the grievance_types list with `['read', 'update']` permissions if not already present.

 * `resolution_times`: time to resolution in form of CRON timedelta: {days},{hours} where days are values between <0, 99) and hours are between 0 and 24.
 (default: `5,0`)